jsdw/jsdw.github.io/content/posts/go-revisited-in-2025/index.md

 }
 ```

-The `Range` function here returns an iterator (which is itself just a function).
+In Rust, the `range` function returns a struct called `FromFn` which implements `Iterator`.
+Each time the `next()` method is called on this struct, the next value is returned.
+This is pull based; the caller decides when to call `next()` to pull another value out.

+In Go, the `Range` function returns a _function_ whose type is the same as `iter.Seq[int]`.
 When handed a callback, this iterator calls the callback with each value from 0 to `n`.
 If the callback is done receiving values, it can return false to tell the iterator function to stop.
+This is push based; each value is pushed to the callback function and the caller does not decide when it is called.

-This has limitations.
-For instance, what if I want to execute two iterators in lock step, handing back the values for each?
-It turns out that Go has a way to convert its push based iterators into pull based ones via an `iter.Pull` function.
+The Go version here appears to have limitations.
+For instance, what if I want to execute two Go iterators in lock step, handing back the values for each?
+Offhand, it feels like you would have to call one iterator function, collect all of the values handed back via the callback, and then call the second iterator function and in the callback, combine the values being handed back with those collected.

-Here's how we can use this function to "zip" two iterators together, returning an iterator which hands back pairs of values from both of the input iterators:
+It turns out that we can avoid collecting any values in Go: Go has a nice way to convert its push based iterators into pull based ones via an `iter.Pull` function.
+Here's how we can use this function to "zip" two iterators together, returning an iterator which hands back pairs of values from both of the input iterators without collecting any of them up:

 ```go
 func Zip[A any, B any](as iter.Seq[A], bs iter.Seq[B]) iter.Seq2[A, B] {